 Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
 They can:

-Apply the mitigation mechanisms of subclause 6.60.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of ISO/IEC 24772-1:2024 6.60.5.

 Use the 'Terminated and 'Callable attributes to check that a task has terminated.